collocations.org

 In negotiating you have to develop an instinct for when to be tough and when to make a deal.

-follow, go on, obey, rely on, trust
+follow, go on, go with, obey, rely on, trust

-Why don''t you just follow your natural instincts?
+Why don't you just follow your natural instincts?

-They accused the campaign of appealing to the electorate''s baser instincts.
+They accused the campaign of appealing to the electorate's baser instincts.

 share